 The minimum aging time for Parmesan cheese is around 12 months, with the maximum being around 36 months for a really mature cheese.
 You'll find you'll have more choice when buying now, whether you prefer slightly milder or stronger.

-Guanciale is the traditional cured meat used in carbonara and comes from pork jowl or cheek.
+Guanciale is the cured meat used in carbonara and comes from pork jowl or cheek.
 It's a really lovely ingredient as the fat melts away in the cooking process, leaving tender meat with a delicate pork flavour.
 Tempted?
 Try this simple yet delicious spaghetti carbonara recipe.

-6. Nduja paste
+6. Nduja sausage

 Polpette are giant traditional meatballs that can be enjoyed for lunch or dinner, in a sandwich, with pasta, rice or with crusty bread for dipping.
 Yum.